 (e) Promptly after the Board approves the Strategic Plan, the Strategic Plan shall be submitted to ICANN.

-(f) On a yearly basis, the Corporation’s actual performance shall be measured against the Strategic Plan and reported to the Board.
+(f) On a yearly basis, the Corporation’s actual performance shall be measured against the Strategic Plan and reported to the Board.]

 Minute Book